MIT-LCP/mimic-website/content/tutorials/install-mimic-locally-windows.md

 ```

 Note I have specified a folder, `'D:/mimic/v1_3'`.
 This folder contains all the CSV files which store MIMIC.
 This should begin the load process, which takes some time.

+### Add indexes

 After the load finishes, it is recommended to install indexes to improve the speed of queries on the database.
 These can be installed by running the following:

 ```sql
 \i D:/work/mimic-code/buildmimic/postgres/postgres_add_indexes.sql
 ```

+While you have the option of building constraints (using `postgres_add_constraints.sql`) these are mainly used for data integrity checking during the creation of the data - it is not necessary to run this file on your local installation.

+### Test your build

 You should now be able to query MIMIC-III!
 Try the following simple query: